ekcom/rbot/README.md

  * In Run Command, type `node cron-check.js` and then press Save Job
  * For Heroku Postgres, simply search for it and select the `Hobby Dev - Free` option (no further configuration required)
 6. Start chatting with the Reminder Bot
- * In the group you added the bot to, try typing "Hey Reminder Bot, ... todo
+ * In the group you added the bot to, try typing "Hey Reminder Bot, what is the status"

 ## How it works
 - Each message sent in GroupMe is also sent to the bot
 - The bot has code written to parse the message and tell if you are talking to him (his name is Bob)
 - If you are talking to him, you can configure settings (which are stored in a text file instead of a database for simplicity) or enable the daily reminder
-- Heroku will wake the bot up temporarily every 10 minutes to check
+- Heroku will wake the bot up temporarily every 10 minutes to check, and stay awake if it is close to time